X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Materials and methods

 The precision of our experiments depends significantly on the ability of tracer particles to accurately follow the flow dynamics.
 To ensure this, we evaluate the effects of gravity and inertia on particle movement.
 Gravity induces a settling velocity, \(u_{St}\), which quantifies the rate at which particles descend due to gravitational forces.
 The settling velocity is defined as

 where \(d_p\) is the particle diameter, \(\rho_p\) and \(\rho_f\) represent particle and fluid densities (density values of the materials used are summarized in Tab.~\ref{density_parameters}), respectively, \(g\) is gravitational acceleration, and \(\eta\) is the dynamic viscosity of the fluid.
-Given the non-Newtonian behavior of our fluid, we use the zero-shear viscosity \(\eta_0 = \SI{2872}{\pascal\per\second}\).
+Given the non-Newtonian behavior of our fluid, we use the zero-shear viscosity \(\eta_0 = \SI{2872}{\pascal\second}\).
 Considering the known densities of both particles and fluid, the calculated settling velocity is \(u_{St} = \SI{4E-6}{\mm\per\second}\).
-Since this velocity is significantly smaller than the characteristic velocities of the fluid, gravitational effects on particle trajectories are effectively negligible.
+Since this velocity is significantly smaller than the characteristic velocities of the fluid, which are of the order of the filament velocity, \(\sim \SI{1E0}{\mm\per\second}\), gravitational effects on particle trajectories are effectively negligible.

-Another critical factor is the Stokes number (\(St\)), a dimensionless parameter that characterizes the response time of particles relative to a characteristic time of the flow.
+Another critical factor is the Stokes number (\(St\)), a dimensionless quantity that characterizes the response time of particles relative to a characteristic time of the flow.
 The Stokes number is given by

 where \(u_{c}\), \(t_{c}\), and \(l_{c}\) denote the characteristic velocity, time, and length scales of the flow, respectively.
 A Stokes number much less than one (\(St \ll 1\)) suggests that particles closely follow the streamlines of the fluid.
 We define the characteristic length scale \(l_{c}\) as the diameter of the barrel section and set the characteristic velocity \( u_c \) to \SI{10.0}{\mm\per\s}, assuming the flow does not exceed this value anywhere in the nozzle, when the highest filament velocity of \SI{2.0}{\mm\per\s} is applied.